EdamL/floating-carousel/README.md

 Default: `true`

 ### touchOverflowHidden
-In order to prevent unwanted scrolling during touch events, a style of `body { overflow : hidden }` is applied when touch is activated on the carousel element.
+In order to prevent unwanted page scrolling during touch events, a style of `body { overflow : hidden }` is applied when touch is activated on the carousel element.
 Set this value to `false` if you want to disable this functionality.

 Default: `true`